Owen Oyston: Blackpool F.C.

-Legal issues
+Later career

+On 2 March 1992, World in Action screened a report, titled The Dirty War, during which Michael Murrin, former chairman of the Preston Ratepayers' Association, described how two Conservative MPs had supported his campaign against Owen Oyston and the Labour Party.
+World in Action played recordings of Murrin’s telephone conversations with sports minister Robert Atkins and former defence minister Sir Peter Blaker.
+On tape, Atkins told Murrin, “Between you and me, I have talked to my colleague in DTI who is responsible for the City.
+And he is prepared at this stage, if there is any real evidence, to put the boys in… the DTI inspectors.”
+Murrin said Sir Peter Blaker MP, a privy councillor, had paid him £5000 in cash for an investigation into Oyston’s income tax affairs.
+In a taped conversation with Sir Peter, Murrin said, “Did I tell you that we’ve located the model agency.”
+“Yes.”
+“They have isolated new sources saying he’s involved in prostitution.
+Which is great.”
+Sir Peter replied, “I think it is all working out rather well.”

-On 2 March 1992, World in Action screened a report, entitled The Dirty War, describing an alleged campaign against Oyston by Michael Murrin, chairman of the Preston Ratepayers' Association.
-The television report stated that Murrin had tape-recorded his conversations with his supporters, including the Conservative MPs Sir Peter Blaker and Robert Atkins.
-However, the same week, an early day motion was made in the Houses of Parliament that called on those responsible for the report to 'apologise and to improve their ethical standards in future', because of the omission of information such as how Dale Campbell-Savours asked a question about Oyston's company in parliament on 13 July 1988, and tabled a motion about it on 6 July 1988, thus making clear that Oyston's affairs were of interest on both sides of the House of Commons.
+On 10 March 1992 Sir Peter Blaker tabled an early day motion in the House of Commons calling on those responsible for the World in Action report to 'apologise and to improve their ethical standards in future', because of the omission of information such as how Dale Campbell-Savours asked a question about Oyston's company in parliament on 13 July 1988, and tabled a motion about it on 6 July 1988, thus making clear that Oyston's affairs were of interest on both sides of the House of Commons.

 In April 1992, Esquire stated that the principal source of funds for the seven-year campaign had been William Harrison (1921–1999), a Lancashire property developer.
 The report by Chris Blackhurst described "a seamy saga of smears, death and vendetta.
 Or how two Tory MPs, a fish and chip shop owner, and a Blackpool wheeler dealer with a secret grudge tried to ruin a socialist millionaire."

 On 3 July 2023 Oyston was told by a judge to pay the bill for the hotel suite he still occupied at Blackpool F.C.'s Bloomfield Road ground.
 Blackpool Council have been claiming non-payment of council tax worth more than £3,000.